koedasha/hotpages/README.md

 # Hotpages

 __Hotpages is in alpha.
-It likely has many bugs, but if you're interested, please try it and leave [feedback](https://github.com/koedasha/hotpages/issues/new).__
+It likely has many bugs, but if you're interested, please give it a try.
+[Send feedback here](https://github.com/koedasha/hotpages/issues/new)__

 Static web site authoring with Ruby.